ramteja384/690IndividualProject_Part-A/wdx_analysis.md

 # Conclusion:

-These observations are made on the data that has been compared among the few countries.
-GDP acts as the key for the country to decide whether it is developed, under developing or less developed stage.
-Nations must make efforts to increase their GDP so that they can see progress in every aspect.
-We can even consider more countries and try to see how this factor called GDP is playing a key role on a larger area.
+These conclusions are drawn from data that has been compared across a small number of nations.
+The country's GDP determines whether it is in a developed, underdeveloped, or less developed stage.
+Nations must work to raise their GDP in order to experience progress in all spheres.
+We can even take into account more nations to try to determine the extent to which the GDP component is important on a global scale.